Life sciences

 It’s perhaps no surprise then that during the pandemic, action around instilling gender diversity at senior levels increased across the board.
 In 2022, we see 73% of healthcare businesses using new ways of working to create a more inclusive environment for female talent.

 “This is where the ‘I’ in D&I is so important, making the environment one that fosters a sense of belonging for everyone.” says Amy Flynn, global head of life sciences and principal at Grant Thornton US.
 “It’s not just about having more women in your workplace, there needs to be intentionality around how you demonstrate the values you choose, and even an intentionality about the language that you use.”
-Indeed, our shows that 95% of mid-market businesses are actively promoting employee diversity and inclusion, up from 92% in 2021.
+Indeed, our 2022 research shows that 95% of mid-market businesses are actively promoting employee diversity and inclusion, up from 92% in 2021.

 “Making sure that everybody is included is the key,” agrees Schellion.
 “In one sense it’s great that companies realise there's a war for talent; they understand the need for making their company an attractive place to work in terms of diversity.”